hairyone/TD5Tester/README.md

 * This is the super cheap MAF I purchased to replace my defective one all I can say is it works, the car drives a little better but cheap MAFs generally get bad reviews. https://www.ebay.co.uk/itm/AIR-FLOW-METER-MASS-FOR-LAND-ROVER-DEFENDER-DISCOVERY-II-FREELANDER-5WK9607-NEW/132165517764

-* This is the USB VAG COM cable I am using: http://www.ebay.co.uk/itm/VAG-KKL-USB-COM-OBD-2-Diagnostic-Cable-for-AUDI-VW-Skoda-Seat-OBDII-EOBD-FT232RL/322814060072
+* This is the USB VAG COM cable I am using, the listing says is has a genuine FTDI chip (there are many counterfeits), but it works so ... http://www.ebay.co.uk/itm/VAG-KKL-USB-COM-OBD-2-Diagnostic-Cable-for-AUDI-VW-Skoda-Seat-OBDII-EOBD-FT232RL/322814060072

 * My USB OTG cable looks like this: http://www.ebay.co.uk/itm/90-Degree-Right-Angled-USB-C-USB-3-1-Type-C-Male-to-A-Female-OTG-Data-Cable/231822737522.
 I ought to replace it with one tht allows charging at the same time.